-Second, they are (at best) mounted somewhere on the side of whatever building is closest to the corner, and they are rather high up from the street.
-Third, streets often change names for a block or two then resume previous identities.
+Second, they are at best mounted somewhere on the side of whatever building is closest to the corner, and often so high up you could not read them if they still had writing.
+Third, streets often change names for a block or two then resume the former.

 We arrived in Dublin shortly after Devil’s Hour and decided to creep around the Clontarf Castle and cemetery until we could check into our room.
 Staying in a castle was one of the most anticipated aspects of this trip and we were not let down.